digidem/html5-image-cache/README.md

 Transparent Image Caching
 =========================

-ImgCache will cache all images on a webpage (including dynamically added images) in local filesystem storage.
-Currently only works with Google Chrome.
+ImageCache will cache all images on a webpage (including dynamically added images) in IndexedDb.
+If an image is already in the cache, that version is preferred.
+For map tile servers it will attempt to parse subdomains serving duplicate images.

 ### Why?

 HTML5 App Cache does not work for dynamic resources, such as image tiles for a map or images from a database.
-ImgCache will cache all images on a page allowing all images to be seen offline.
+ImageCache will cache all images on a page allowing all images to be seen offline.

 ### How?

-ImgCache monitors changes in the DOM for any new IMG tags, and then:
+ImageCache monitors changes in the DOM for any new IMG tags, and then:

 1. Check if the image is already cached, if so change the IMG tag to point to the cached resource.

-2. Download the image and store it in a filesystem cache, then update the IMG tag to point to the cached resource.
+2. Download the image and store it in IndexedDb, then update the IMG tag to point to the cached resource.

 ### Caveats

-Only works in Google Chrome right now.
-Firefox support coming soon (needs to use IndexedDb rather than the FileSystem API).
-Only works for images on servers on a different domain to the page if CORS headers are set on the image resources.
+- Only works for images on servers on a different domain to the page if CORS headers are set on the image resources.

+- Currently does not expire the cache - cached images will always be used if they are in the cache.